se-tuebingen/effect-jit-artifact/README.md

 The `shell.nix` files in the respective subfolders should list all the necessary dependencies, should you wish to install them manually.

+Also, make sure to download the submodules using `git submodule update --init`.

 ## Compiling

 While the compiled binaries are provided with the artefact, they might not work on all systems.